Tsuta Ramen – Worth The Queues?

 If there’s way to describe the body of the flavour, it would be earthy, but ‘low-hanging’ and ‘musky’.
 You can taste the truffle (which I believe is artificial, like most ‘truffle’ flavoured stuff on the market), but that’s one dimensional; You get the high flavours from the truffle, the low earthy notes from the shoyu.. and a whole lot of nothing in between.
 The upside is that it’s a light broth, great if you never liked ramen broth that’s rich.

 Pretty ‘meh’ for an award-winning ramen.. and maybe because this isn’t the award winning shoyu ramen at all.
 I believe the broth is missing an important ingredient: beef (watch the video, and read the description on Tsuta’s own site).
 I can imagine that filling the metaphorical flavour hole in the middle.

 Miso Ramen.
 Tsuta Ramen with a special blended miso paste, only at the Tai Seng 18 outlet.

 I remember having 2 distinct impressions about this place: 1.
 Someone at LTA forgot to put a covered walkway at Tai Seng MRT and 2. this tasting being a waste of time.

-Compared to the Shoyu broth, this Miso option adds a little more depth to the flavour, but not enough to make it stand out from the miso ramen offerings already available here.
-The flatter noodle used here does not help make it any more desirable as well, but that might be a personal preference, as I prefer the noodles used in the shoyu and shio options.
+Compared to the Shoyu broth, this Miso option adds a little more depth to the flavour, but not enough to make it stand out from the miso ramen offerings already available around Singapore.
+The flat noodle used here did not make it any more desirable as well, but that might be a personal preference, as I prefer the noodles used in the shoyu and shio options.

 Shio Ramen.
 Seafood based both with sea salt from Okinawa as well as rock salt from Mongolia.
 Also, to me at least, the most tasty of the bunch.